Plover Cove

-Plover Cove also known for its Chinese names Shuen Wan Hoi (船灣海 (syun4 waan1 hoi2)) or Shuen Wan (船灣), is a cove in the Tai Po District of Hong Kong, near Tolo Channel and Tolo Harbour.
+Plover Cove, also known by its Chinese names Shuen Wan Hoi (船灣海 (syun4 waan1 hoi2)) or Shuen Wan (船灣), is a cove in the Tai Po District of Hong Kong, near Tolo Channel and Tolo Harbour.

 Geography

 It is encircled by the hills Pat Sin Leng and Wan Leng (橫嶺), the Yim Tin Tsai, Ma Shi Chau and Tung Tau Chau (東頭洲) island ranges, and a long peninsula extending from Fu Tau Sha (虎頭沙).
 A major part of the cove has been dammed to form the fresh water Plover Cove Reservoir.

 A land area between Sha Lan Tsuen and Ting Kok is also known as Shuen Wan.

 The community of Shuen Wan Heung is made up of the eleven villages of A Shan, Tung Tsz, Wai Ha, Ha Tei Ha, Tseng Tau, San Tau Kok, Wong Yue Tan, Chim Uk, Chan Uk, Lei Uk and Sha Lan.
 An administrative organ for Shuen Wan Heung was established in 1992.

 Historically, Ting Kok, together with the nearby Hakka villages of Shan Liu, Lai Pik Shan, Lo Tsz Tin, Lung Mei and Tai Mei Tuk belonged to the Ting Kok Yeuk (汀角約) alliance.